meilisearch/documentation/resources/faq.md

 MeiliSearch works perfectly with English, kanji, and Romance languages.
 If you have any hesitation about your language handling, please contact us.

-## Do you provide a real dataset to test meilisearch?
+## Do you provide a real dataset to test MeiliSearch?

 For now, we provide this [movies dataset](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json).
 More datasets are coming soon!